Eastern Washington University College of Arts, Letters, and Education Policies and Procedures

 - a record of significant scholarly and/or creative accomplishment in the discipline or professional field,

-- appropriate external disciplinary peer recognition for scholarly and/or creative achievement,
+- appropriate external disciplinary peer recognition, and

-- evidence predictive of continuing contribution through research or creative work, and
+- evidence predictive of continuing contribution.

-Associate Professors who spend a portion of their evaluation period serving as Chair or other approved duties shall receive consideration of these duties toward promotion as articulated on their workload forms and their FAPs, which may require revision to reflect these duties.
+An Associate Professor who spends a portion of the evaluation period serving as Chair or other approved duties shall receive consideration of these duties toward promotion as articulated in the FAP, which may be revised to reflect these duties.
 There is no maximum time limit for achieving this rank.

-4.3 CRITERIA OF EVALUATION: TEACHING EFFECTIVENESS (CBA Article 5)
+4.3 CRITERIA OF EVALUATION: TEACHING EFFECTIVENESS

 4.3.1 EVALUATION OF TEACHING

-- Student Evaluation Forms must be administered within the last two weeks of classes.
+- Student Evaluation Forms must be administered within the last two weeks of classes;

 4.3.2 EVALUATION FORMS